Mission Statement

 Accomplishments

-LDA directly served 1,571 individuals during FY 2018 (Sept.
-1, 2017 – Aug.
-31, 2018), of those served, 72% were children and families; 28% were adults; 81% were low-income; and 70% were people of color.
+LDA directly served 1,461 individuals during Fiscal Year 2024 (Sept.
+1, 2023 – Aug.
+31, 2024), of those served, 91% were children and families; 9% were adults; 77% were low-income; and 80% were people of color.
 LDA provides information, training, and resources statewide with direct services focused on the Twin Cities metropolitan area.
+LDA's largest program provided in-school reading and math interventions to 287 students in grades K-12 in schools across Minneapolis and St. Paul.
+93% of students participating increased their reading and math skills.
+LDA's teacher preparation and licensure program enrolled 15 candidates were during FY2024, of those 42% of the candidates identify as Black, Indigenous, or Persons of Color (BIPOC).

 Current Goals